 Vienna is all yours, all day.
 With the help of Rick's Vienna guidebook and Audio Europe™ app, you might begin your day riding the Ringstrasse Tram* followed by Rick's favorite Vienna city walk*.
 To wallow in the wealth of the Habsburgs, explore the art and jewels of the Hofburg Palace's Imperial Apartments and Treasury, then head to the outskirts to tour the family's spectacular summer residence at Schönbrunn.
 This evening, take in a concert.
 As with every day of this trip: it's your choice!
-No bus.
+No bus today.

 Day 3: Hallstatt and Salzburg

-This morning we'll pack up, bid Auf Wiedersehen to Vienna, and hop aboard our comfortable bus for Salzburg.
+This morning we'll pack up, bid auf wiedersehen to Vienna, and hop aboard our comfortable bus for Salzburg.
 On the way, we'll stop for a few hours in the picture-perfect lakeside town of Hallstatt.
 We'll arrive in Salzburg with plenty of time for you to stroll around the Old Town* and maybe take in an evening dinner concert in the town that Mozart made famous (reserve ahead).
 Sleep in Salzburg (2 nights).
 Bus: 6 hrs.

 Day 4: All Day in Salzburg

 Today is for savoring Salzburg.
 Climb up to the fortress to reward yourself with a sweeping view of the city, and a cold beer.
 You can also rent a bike for an easy ride and picnic along the Salzach River, try your hand at Doe-a-Deer by joining a Sound of Music bus tour, or take an excursion out to Berchtesgaden to see Hitler's infamous Eagle's Nest retreat.
-No bus.
+No bus today.

 Day 5: Marvelous Munich

-It's just a 3-hour drive to Munich this morning, which gives you all the more time to play in Bavaria's historic capital.
-Enjoy the glockenspiel in the Marienplatz, Munich's main square or take in the dazzling Deutsches Museum.
+It's just a three-hour drive to Munich this morning, which gives you all the more time to play in Bavaria's historic capital.
+Enjoy the glockenspiel in the Marienplatz, Munich's main square, or take in the dazzling Deutsches Museum.
 This evening, feel free to join the party at the Hofbräuhaus beer hall, where you can hoist a liter-size mug of beer, gnaw on a pretzel as big as your head, and oom-pah through the night.
 Sleep in Munich (2 nights).
 Bus: 3 hrs.

 Day 6: All Day in Munich

 Germany's most livable city, Munich, is pleasantly explored by foot, bike, or public transit.
 Today you can take in the opulent Residenz palace or the sprawling English Garden; enjoy a leisurely outdoor lunch with beer at the Viktualienmarkt — or take a bus or subway ride to Dachau Concentration Camp or the state-of-the-art BMW Museum.
 You can also join a local tour company for an excursion to Mad King Ludwig's fairytale Neuschwanstein Castle (2 hours each direction).
-No bus.
+No bus today.